 Do I need a road train permit?

-In the process of seeking consent from the road manager, the NHVR will request the road manager to consider the route to be included as a route approved under the gazette notice.
+When seeking consent from a road manager, the NHVR will request that the road manager consider including the route under the relevant notice.

 Gazette notices - Road train access

 Authorises access for Class 2 road trains that meet the requirements of the notice.